kataras/iris/middleware/secure/README.md

 		FrameDeny:               true,                                                                                                                                                // If FrameDeny is set to true, adds the X-Frame-Options header with the value of `DENY`.
 Default is false.
 		CustomFrameOptionsValue: "SAMEORIGIN",                                                                                                                                        // CustomFrameOptionsValue allows the X-Frame-Options header value to be set with a custom value.
 This overrides the FrameDeny option.
 		ContentTypeNosniff:      true,                                                                                                                                                // If ContentTypeNosniff is true, adds the X-Content-Type-Options header with the value `nosniff`.
 Default is false.
-		BrowserXssFilter:        true,                                                                                                                                                // If BrowserXssFilter is true, adds the X-XSS-Protection header with the value `1; mode=block`.
+		BrowserXSSFilter:        true,                                                                                                                                                // If BrowserXssFilter is true, adds the X-XSS-Protection header with the value `1; mode=block`.
 Default is false.
 		ContentSecurityPolicy:   "default-src 'self'",                                                                                                                                // ContentSecurityPolicy allows the Content-Security-Policy header value to be set with a custom value.
 Default is "".
 		PublicKey:               `pin-sha256="base64+primary=="; pin-sha256="base64+backup=="; max-age=5184000; includeSubdomains; report-uri="https://www.example.com/hpkp-report"`, // PublicKey implements HPKP to prevent MITM attacks with forged certificates.
 Default is "".